JANE WOLF FRANCES, M.S.W., J.D.

-Author of the new book: Oh My God!
-We’re Parenting Our Parents: How to Transform this Remarkable Challenge into a Journey of Love.
+Author of the book: Parenting Our Parents: How to Transform this Remarkable Challenge into a Journey of Love.

-Jane now practices psychotherapy in her offices in southern California.
-For decades she’s counseled individuals and families to successfully resolve their biggest challenges – be they emotional loss, practical, relational or stage of life.
-Bringing the experience of teaching and practicing law to her work as a mental health professional and family coach, Jane feels privileged to have helped so many people live happier, healthier and saner lives.
-But she’s not been content to stop there…
+Therapy: Jane now practices psychotherapy telemedically and from her offices in southern California.
+For decades she’s counseled individuals and families to successfully resolve their biggest problems – losses, relationship, career, stage of life.
+She offers her patients not only her years as a mental health professional and family coach but also the experience of teaching and practicing law.

 Jane’s Experience with “Parenting Our Parents”

-For more information on the book, including a free preview offered by Amazon.com, CLICK HERE.
+For more information on the book, CLICK HERE.

 POP Family Coaching

-It was also out of necessity that Jane became the first POP Family Coach (PFC), pioneering a national program she created when she saw that many people were desperate for specialized help to guide them as they traversed this unique time in any family’s life.
+It was also out of necessity that Jane became the first and Master POP Family Coach.
+She pioneered a national program when she saw how many people were desperate for specialized, customized guidance as they traversed this unique time in family life.

 For more information about doing POP FAMILY COACHING with Jane, CLICK HERE.